yuvalmGS/gigaspaces-wiki-jekyll/xap97net/dotnet-benchmark-example.markdown

 The **Input xml** structure is the same for the two benchmark options (the Out-of-the-box benchmark and the Customized benchmark).

-(on) It is recommended that you use the `BenchmarkPerson.xml` file that is provided with the benchmark example, as a template.
+{% lampon %} It is recommended that you use the `BenchmarkPerson.xml` file that is provided with the benchmark example, as a template.

 Example configuration file: